-For the first in our series of volunteer guest stories - and in time for Valentine's Day - we spoke to volunteer couple James and Emma about their Re-engage journey, balancing volunteering with kids and what they would tell their younger selves about love.
+For the first in our series of volunteer stories, we spoke to volunteer couple James and Emma about their Re-engage journey, balancing volunteering with kids and what they would tell their younger selves.

 James and Emma have been married for 11 years.
 And like one in five couples in the UK, they first met at work after joining a new company as HR consultants.